aclu-national/elections-api/README.md

 * `lng` - longitude

 __Optional arguments__
-* `scores` - legislator score filter, defaults to `voted`.
+* `scores` - congressional legislator score filter, defaults to `voted`.
 Set to `all` to get all scores, including those where the legislators did not vote.
+Only applies to `/pip` and `/pip_congress`.

 ## Dependencies